 How many times have you said or heard someone ask: “Hey, can you recommend any plumbers / graphic designers / etc.?”
 People trust what their friends have to say.
 It’s one of the reasons social media has become so important in any brand’s strategy.
 To get that authentic social proof, make sure your friends know what you’re doing so you can land those sweet referral gigs.
 Just remember, no one likes a spammer.

 - Job boards

 When I started freelancing, I found my first couple of clients came through Upwork.
 It’s a nice way to get experience, but it’s not sustainable.
 Most writing gigs start at $10 or lower.
 Don’t worry – I also chocked on my coffee when I first saw that.
 But occasionally, you do find a gem.
-Know what your time is worth, and browse job boards on a daily basis to find those sweet gigs.
+One of the best remote work job sites is Hubstaff Talent.
+You can search for positions in your niche and apply for full-time or part-time gigs.
+If you want you freelancing to be sustainable, don’t settle for low paying gigs.
+Know what your time is worth and browse job boards on a daily basis to find those sweet gigs.